-Therefore, an Authentication, Authorization and Accounting method and system would be desirable which enables a user transparent access to a computer network employing a gateway device, where the computer network can dynamically and selectively authorize a network access.
+Therefore, an Authentication, Authorization and Accountsupport calls from the user who is unable to properly re- 55 ing method and system would be desirable which enables a user transparent access to a computer network employing a gateway device, where the computer network can dynamically and selectively authorize a network access.
 Furthermore, authentication and access rights can be transparently based upon the location from which access is requested, or based upon another attribute associated with the user's computer so that the user is not required to be queried for information and no additional configuration software need be loaded on the user's computer.
-Moreover, if the user is queried for access information, the user's data should be stored 5 such that subsequent attempts to access the network do not require the user to establish authorization.
-Summary
+Moreover, if the user is queried for access information, the user's data should be stored such that subsequent attempts to access the network do not require the user to establish authorization.